solana-labs/solana/docs/src/developing/programming-model/accounts.md

 an account is not owned by a program, the program is only permitted to read its data and credit the account.

-## Verifying validity of unmodified, reference-only accounts
+## Verifying validity of unmodified, reference-only accounts {#verifying-validity-of-unmodified-reference-only-accounts}

 For security purposes, it is recommended that programs check the validity of any account it reads but does not modify.